algolia/instantsearch/docgen/src/guides/advanced-topics.md

 class App extends Component {
    constructor (props) {
        super(props);
-           this.state = {state: {...qs.parse(this.props.router.location.query)}}; //we initialize the state by parsing the url
+       // we initialize the state by parsing the url this.state = {state: {...qs.parse(this.props.router.location.query)}};
     }

     /*
-    push the new state to the react-router history.
+    Push the new state to the react-router history.
 The threshold is there to specify how long we should wait between state changes before pushing a new location instead of replacing the old one.
 This is a very basic implementation you might want to perform advanced behaviors like removing empty values from the url or being able to keep others query params.
     */
     onStateChange = (nextState) => {
         const THRESHOLD = 700;
         const newPush = Date.now();
+        /*
-        this.setState({lastPush: newPush, state: nextState}); //the current state is saved to be given as the state props of InstantSearch root component if (this.state.lastPush && newPush - this.state.lastPush  <= THRESHOLD) {
+        the current state is saved to be given as the state props of InstantSearch root component
+        */
+        this.setState({lastPush: newPush, state: nextState});
+        if (this.state.lastPush && newPush - this.state.lastPush  <= THRESHOLD) {
             this.props.router.replace(nextState ? `?${qs.stringify(nextState)}` : '');
         } else {